Get rid of your pests immediately.

 bed bugs can be found all over the world.
 They are guests in hotel rooms and guesthouses, move about in buses, aeroplanes, subways and trams and quietly wait for their meal in bird nests, houses and caves.
 The species have adapted to the weather conditions over many years.

-bed bug in the Netherlands
+bed bug in the US

-The bed bug in the Netherlands lives up to its name, because here you find it mainly in and around the bed.
+The bed bug in the US lives up to its name, because here you find it mainly in and around the bed.
 This can be in your own bedroom, but of course also bedrooms in hotels, holiday parks and guesthouses.
 On the mattress, in the bedding and around the bed he patiently waits for his meal, man, to arrive.

 Characteristics of a bed bug

-The bed bug as we know it in the Netherlands has a flat and broad body with six legs and very small half wings.
+The bed bug as we know it in the US has a flat and broad body with six legs and very small half wings.
 It is brown or reddish-brown in colour and only half a centimetre big.
 From a superficial point of view, the bed bug looks most like the seeds of an apple.

 The head of a bed bug is a lot smaller than the body.
 It consists of four segments and an antenna.
 The jaw has two razor-sharp blades with which they bite and which are connected to the inner parts of the jaw.
 The part on the inside also has two blades.
 One of them sucks up the blood and the other injects saliva into the wound.